zeiktuvai/MSF_Arma_3/Readme.md

 The following is a walk through of the different parts of the MSF and how to configure/use them.

+# Updating

+To update to the latest version, all you need to do is navigate to the `MSF_Arma_3` folder in your mission folder using your console of choice (Konsole, shell, cmd prompt, etc.) and running the `git pull` command.
+This will pull any changes made to the MSF down to your mission (including loadouts and new features), then you just need to publish the mission again to take advantage of the chagnes.

+NOTE: Please be sure to check the change log to see if any changes need to be made to your settings file.

 # Loadout Management

 The MSF makes use of custom loadouts defined by TFY members in `CfgRespawnInventory` format.
 These loadouts can be automatically applied to certain NATO units, and can easily be updated.

 It achieves this by recognizing what NATO units have been placed and automatically inferring the loadout based on the unit type.
 This **ONLY WORKS WITH STANDARD NATO UNITS**.
 (Now supports NATO Winter Faction https://steamcommunity.com/sharedfiles/filedetails/?id=2315104187)

 You can also override the default loadout, or have it work with unsupported unit types by manually entering the configuration.